hotzsauce/motoro/README.md

 # Installing

-All of these require having a Github SSH key somewhere on your system
+All of these require having a Github SSH key somewhere on your system.

 ## uv